logo

 • Torque (kg/m) to weight (kg): 100.6:1

-The best of all the “available models” due to its high capability, strength, reliability, low running cost, low purchase price, good parts availability, high modification potential, etc., etc. And there are lots of good units available in Japan (like this nice little fellow we exported here) for easy export to the USA and Australia since these JA11s, which were in production from March of 1990 to November of 1995, clear the 25 year rules for those two countries; and, of course, JA11s are old enough for easy import to Canada, the UK, New Zealand, and the EU, too.
+The best of all the “available models” due to its high capability, strength, reliability, low running cost, low purchase price, good parts availability, high modification potential, etc., etc. And there are lots of good units available in Japan (like this nice little 1992 Suzuki Jimny we exported) for easy export to the USA and Australia since these JA11s, which were in production from March of 1990 to November of 1995, clear the 25 year rules for those two countries; and, of course, JA11s are old enough for easy import to Canada, the UK, New Zealand, and the EU, too.

 The JA11 is what people think of when they think “Jimny.”
 Mine was a great car off road and around town; not so great on the highway, but certainly serviceable, and we drove once all the way across the country to the Sea of Japan, all on the highway.